Regina Maris (1908): History

 For a number of years Regina Maris was docked in Boston, Massachusetts and was in the possession of the Ocean Research and Education Society (ORES), a local non-profit organization, captained by Dr. George Nichols.
-During this time she made two month voyages to Newfoundland, Labrador, Greenland, and the Caribbean, with crews of about 29 scientists and students, the primary purpose of which was cetacean research, in particular mapping the migration routes of humpback whales.
+During this time she made voyages to Newfoundland, Labrador, Greenland, and the Caribbean, with crews of about 29 scientists and students, the primary purpose of which was cetacean research, in particular mapping the migration routes of humpback whales. in 1982 Dr. Nichols continued his journey through the Panama Canal and up the West coast to Los Angeles and San Francisco Then returned to Boston.
 When the organization ran out of money trying to keep Regina seaworthy it is believed that she was sold to Anthony Athanas of Boston's Pier Four restaurant for use as a stationary party ship.
 One severely cold night with a loud crack she sank.

 The vessel was saved from being scuttled by Captain Robert Val Rosenbaum and moved from Boston.
 Massachusetts, to Greenport, New York, where Rosenbaum founded the Regina Maris Foundation and began a restoration process with 70 local volunteers in 1991.
 Hurricane Bob hit the east end of Long Island in August 1991, and Captain Rosenbaum scuttled the vessel at her berth to save her from being destroyed by the storm and to prevent the destruction of the nearby historic waterfront buildings.
 After the storm, the vessel was raised by Captain Rosenbaum and sold for one dollar to facilitate the restoration effort by a newly formed nonprofit organization.
 During the next eight years the corporation raised money through donations, fund raisers and grants in Greenport to restore the vessel.

 The vessel was towed to Glen Cove, New York, in 1998 as part of a plan to revitalize the city's waterfront.
 Plans to restore the ship were hampered by the discovery that she was not involved in rescuing Jewish refugees in World War II, as well as the economic impact of the September 11 attacks in 2001.
 The ship was chronically leaky and sank at the dock in 2002.
 Efforts to raise her in 2003 damaged her beyond repair.
 The deck, gunnels, deckhouse, bowsprit, masts, and rigging were preserved and set in concrete on the nearby esplanade.
 In July 2017 the remains were destroyed to make way for a new development.
 The bowsprit was saved and donated to the Long Island Maritime Museum in West Sayville, New York.